 - fairness: favoritism and inequity in promotions, pay, or workload, or the perception of an unfair dispute resolution can be exhausting, and can lead to cynicism.

-- values: conflicts between personal values and company values, and conflicts between company values and company actions can also drive cynicism or lowered achievement.
+- values: conflicts between company values and company actions and conflicts between personal values and company values can also drive cynicism or lowered achievement.

-- workload: too much work, or work that isn’t matched to a person’s skills and inclinations can lead to exhaustion.
+- workload: work that isn’t matched to a person’s skills and inclinations, or too much work can lead to exhaustion.

 It is common to have a few small mismatches across these dimensions.
 However too great of a mismatch, along too many dimensions, for much time can easily lead to burnout.

 Job Burnout by Christina Maslach, Wilmar B. Schaufeli, and Michael P. Leiter provides excellent insight into the causes of burnout.